Documentation

 description?: string

-Optional human-readable description of the type guard error
+Optional human-readable error description.

 expected: string

-String representation of the expected type at the error location.
+String representation of expected type.

 message: string